sdiehl/wiwinwlh/tutorial.md

 itself, merely on the need for more instruction material and research on optimizing lazy compilers.

-The paradox of Haskell is that it many explores so many definably unique ideas ( laziness, purity, typeclasses ) that it becomes difficult to separate out the discussion of any one from the gestalt of the whole implementation.
+The paradox of Haskell is that it explores so many definably unique ideas ( laziness, purity, typeclasses ) that it becomes difficult to separate out the discussion of any one from the gestalt of the whole implementation.

 See:

 * [Oh My Laziness!](http://alpmestan.com/posts/2013-10-02-oh-my-laziness.html)
 * [Reasoning about Laziness](http://www.slideshare.net/tibbe/reasoning-about-laziness)